Professor Luca Anceschi

-- Senior Lecturer in Central Asian Studies (Central & East European Studies)
+- Professor of Eurasian Studies (Central & East European Studies)

 I have been teaching Central Asian Studies in CEES since September 2013.